Green assets and infrastructure (2023)

 Another notable collaboration is between GCRO and a UCL STEaPP Masters programme.
-A group of students undertook a research project in partnership with GCRO's GI project, which was entitled 'Modeling food gardens in Johannesburg: Analysing and visualising the benefits of food gardens as a green asset in Johannesburg, through multi-method modeling'.
-The student project was completed in September 2017 and has been converted to a GCRO Occasional Paper, which was published in July 2020.
+In 2016/17, a group of students undertook a research project in partnership with GCRO's GAI project, which was entitled 'Modelling food gardens in Johannesburg: Analysing and visualising the benefits of food gardens as a green asset in Johannesburg, through multi-method modelling'.
+The student project was completed in September 2017 and was converted into a GCRO Occasional Paper, which was published in July 2020.

-In October 2018, the report ‘A framework for a GI planning approach in the GCR’ was the awarded project for 'Research in Sustainability' in the 2017/18 AfriSam-SAIA Awards for Sustainable Architecture + Innovation.
+- October 2018 - ‘A framework for a GI planning approach in the GCR’ won the 2017/18 AfriSam-SAIA Award for Sustainable Architecture + Innovation for 'Research in Sustainability'’.

 Culwick, C. and Bobbins, K. (Eds.)
 (2016).
 A framework for a green infrastructure planning approach in the Gauteng City-Region.
 GCRO Research Report No. 4.
 Johannesburg: Gauteng City-Region Observatory.